JasperNelson/HeadlessCapturePortal/README.md

     - Automatic Login/Detection/Authentication mode.
 Without a specified URL the file will be IGNORED any time you use the `-A`, or `--Auto` flags.
   - Example: `URL="https://example.com"`

-- **IP Address** (`IP`):
+- **Backend** (`Backend`):
-  - Defines the IP address of the Capture Portal.
+  - Defines the Backend to be used by the Captive Portal
-  - Purpose: to Add more specificity/security to the login attempt, This is important for
+  - Purpose: To dictate the backend to be utilized by the Captive portal, overriding the default located in the `Config` file
+  - Currently Valid strings:
+    - `Debug` Backend used for troubleshooting and testing purposes
+    - `f_Playwright` Backend which utilizes firefox and playwright
-  - Example: `IP="1.0.0.1"`
+    - `

 ## Actions Configuration